marc-bouvier/sandbox/_showcases/kotlin-multiplatform-domain-lib/jsBrowserApp/README.md

-# jsCliApp
+# jsBrowserApp

-A javascript CLI app that relies on the shared core domain
+A javascript Broswser app that relies on the shared core domain

+## Architecture

+- `src/jsMain/kotlin/Main.kt` : js app entry point, when built is will be named `jsBrowserApp.js` (project name)
+- `src/jsMain/resources/index.html` : HTML entrypoint.
+It initializes with the js app.

+2 kinds of tests are possible
+- Orchestration tests against test double (no frameworks).
+- End to End tests against fraweworks and real I/O